eegkno/CUDA_by_practice/02_CUDA-First_kernel/README.md

 Introduction
 -------------
-This is the initial introduction to learn CUDA.
+This is an introduction to learn CUDA.
 I used a lot of references to learn the basics about CUDA, all of them are included in the file **00_References.pdf**.
 There is a pdf file that contains the basic theory to start programming in CUDA, as well as a source code to practice the theory explained and its solution.

 -------------